GitSanty/AI-challenge---internship/README.md

 # Tasks:

-1.Test different textual representation models and preprocessing tasks 2.Discover similar descriptions and characterize the obtained clusters 3.Discover patterns (e.g., topics) from the analyzed descriptions 4.Visualize and validate the obtained results
+1.Test different textual representation models and preprocessing tasks.

+2.Discover similar descriptions and characterize the obtained clusters.

+3.Discover patterns (e.g., topics) from the analyzed descriptions.

+4.Visualize and validate the obtained results.

 # Requirements
 • Input: summaries  of  GDPR  violations,  extracted  from  the GDPR  EnforcementTracker  dataset https://www.enforcementtracker.com/